ca16/ValidAnagrams/README.md

 1. The program itself will ask you for input, and give you the instructions you need.
 For an outline, see section 'While it's running below'.

+Note: vaf as in 'valid anagram finder'.

 ----

 ### A little on the strategy

 ----

-There were two main problems to tackle: finding possible anagrams for words, and figuring out which of those anagrams appear in the dictionary file.
+There were two main problems to tackle: finding potential anagrams for a given word, and figuring out which of those anagrams appear in the dictionary file.

 ##### Finding anagrams